 Insurance Career Secrets: A blog about the best and fastest ways to become an underwriter

-If you are new to all of this, you are probably wondering what exactly is an underwriter?
+If you’re new to all of this, you’re probably wondering what exactly is an underwriter?
 An underwriter is responsible for choosing whether or not to insure a person/policy based on their risks.

 As with all careers, there are advantages and disadvantages to becoming an underwriter.
 For example, they make a higher salary than most other insurance professionals but must work longer work hours.
 They have to treat every applicant equally whether they are aware of the applicant’s current and previous illnesses or not.
 Yet, if you are happy with the set-up, you can become an underwriter in as little as one year.